ZhangDengwei/IIBacFinder/README.md

 pip install -e .
 ```

 After this step, the installation of IIBacFinder will be complete.

+> ⚠️ **Important**
+>
-<font color=red>We recommend running the demo before analyzing your own data, in case unexpected bugs come out.</font>
+> We recommend running the test data before analyzing your own data, in case any unexpected bugs arise.

 ## Running IIBacFinder